Every South America backpacking route should include Colombia, and some people even say Colombia is the real heart of Latin America.

 When flying into Colombia from the USA or Europe, I suggest you start in Bogotá or even Medellín to get an overview of the country.

-Aim to check the weather in different regions to work out the best time to go to Colombia so you can decide what to pack for your trip.
+Aim to check the weather in different regions to work out the best time to go to Colombia so you can decide what to pack for your trip before arriving.

-Depending on your route and onward plans, if you’re backpacking Colombia, it may seem more logical to start at the Caribbean coast.
+Depending on your route and onward plans, if you’re backpacking Colombia, it may make more sense to start on the Caribbean coast.

 If you’re traveling from the USA and you have one week in Colombia you can enjoy many places by spending time in a region that suits you.